 A dosage that is appropriate for one product might be much different than that of a similar product.
 This is because various CBD oil products contain varying percentages of CBD.
 Whereas one product might contain 10 percent CBD, another might contain twice that concentration.

 The most important factor to be considered, however, is that both dosage and duration of use depend largely on the reason the individual is using it.
 One person might simply be using CBD as a supplement to support health and wellness, while another might be using CBD for a particular ailment.

 Another factor to be considered is whether or not the product being used contains a full or broad spectrum CBD oil with terpenes.

 Given all of the above-listed factors, determining your ideal dosage requires some thinking.
 Taking too little will not produce the desired effect and will be a waste of time and money.
 Alternatively, taking more than you need may not provide additional benefits.

 It will take some research and experimentation to determine an ideal dosage for a particular person.
 Good practice is to base your CBD dose on your body weight.
-Take 1 to 6 mg per 10 pounds of body weight.
 This chart will help you find the right dosage quicker.

 Can You Take Too Much CBD Oil?

 However, taking more CBD than needed might cause some unwanted effects such as making you too relaxed for particular activities like work or sports.

 Once you have arrived at a particular dosage based on the product you are using, it’s a good idea to stick with that product.